 Commercial Art Technology

-The Commercial Art Technology Program is designed to prepare students for employment as Graphic Designers and related work.
-This course also provides supplemental training for persons previously or currently employed in this occupation.
+The Commercial Art Technology program is designed to prepare students for employment as Graphic Designers and related work.
+This course also provides supplemental training for persons currently or previously employed in this occupation.

 - 16 years of age or older and not currently enrolled in any K-12 program